-Northeastern University School of Law regularly hosts visiting scholars from around the globe.
-Visiting scholars are given space to work, access to law school and university facilities including libraries, and the opportunity to attend faculty colloquia and community lectures and to audit courses.
-In short, visiting scholars enjoy the opportunity to participate in the intellectual life of the school.
+Northeastern University School of Law regularly invites legal research scholars from around the globe to participate in the intellectual life of the Law School.
+Visiting scholars enjoy access to Law School and University facilities, including libraries and research databases, and avail themselves of the opportunity to attend faculty colloquia and community lectures and to audit courses.

 Global Law Events

 The law school sponsors a variety of speakers, panels and workshops many of which focus on global law issues.